SamoraDC/SamoraDC/README.md

 > Data Scientist with a strong background in econometrics, time series analysis, and statistical inference.
-Expert in applying machine learning techniques for predictive modeling and complex data analysis, with a specialization in causal inference to identify cause-and-effect relationships between variables.
+Expert in applying machine learning techniques for predictive modeling and complex data analysis, with knowledge in causal inference to identify cause-and-effect relationships between variables.
 Dedicated to providing actionable insights from data to support strategic decision-making.
 Proactive, detail-oriented, self- motivated, and committed to delivering high-quality solutions.